ZrinCrnjac/Project.MVC/README.md

 git clone https://github.com/ZrinCrnjac/ProjectMVC.git
 ```

 2. Open the solution file `BackendDeveloper.sln` with Visual Studio 2022
-3. Run the project
-4. Run update-database in the Package Manager Console to create and seed the database
+3. Run update-database in the Package Manager Console to create and seed the database
-5. Run the application
+4. Run the application

 ### Usage